KnowledgeForwardSolutions/DbC.Net/README.md

 ### FormatExceptionFactory

 Use FormatExceptionFactory to create FormatExceptions.
-FormatExceptionFactory does not have any expected entries in the exception data dictionary.
+FormatExceptionFactory does not expect any specific entries in the exception data dictionary.

+### InvalidOperationExceptionFactory

+Use InvalidOperationExceptionFactory to create InvalidOperationExceptions.
+InvalidOperationExceptionFactory does not expect any specific entries in the exception data dictionary.

 # Release History/Release Notes